mbund/blog/src/content/blog/cicd-for-university.md

 ## The command line beckons

 My freshman year roommate once asked me how I used my computer.
 I wasn't sure what he meant at first.
-But after asking more about what he meant, it turns out that he wasn't confused by Linux or Gnome, he thought _vscode_ was my desktop environment, because I never left it.
+But after asking more, it turns out that he wasn't confused by Linux or Gnome, he thought _vscode_ was my desktop environment, because I never left it.
 I realized that he was kind of right.

 - Math homework?
 LaTeX, in vscode
 - CS homework?
 See [above](#vscode-dev-environment) if it wasn't clear that was vscode